CPhM Committees

 Discipline Committee

-Mandate: To consider and decide on applications from practitioners who are not members, in accordance with section 11 of the Regulation to The Pharmaceutical Act, to be designated as a dispensing practitioner in order to improve patient care and safety in remote communities that do not have reasonable access to pharmacy services.
+The Dispensing Practitioner Committee considers and decides on applications from practitioners who are not full registered pharmacists to be designated as dispensing practitioners in order to improve patient care and safety in remote communities that do not have reasonable access to pharmacy services.
+These decisions are made in accordance with the Pharmaceutical Regulation of the Pharmaceutical Act, Part.11.

 Executive Committee